sandramsc/DevOps_Career_Goals/README.md

 </table>

-**Note** not everything that has a link that reads <i>course</i> is a study material resource, some are reading material for information purpouses.
+**Note:** not everything that has a link that reads <i>course</i> is a study material resource, some are reading material for information purpouses.